 Yes.
-Starting in 2014, as insurance policies are sold or renewed, health plans are not allowed to deny coverage or charge you more based on your health status or pre-existing condition.
+Starting in 2014, when insurance policies begin to sell or others begin renewing, health plans can’t deny coverage.
+They also can’t charge you more based on your health status or pre-existing condition.

 I have a patient at my treatment center and they need insurance, will they be denied?

 The new law says that you can’t discriminate against a person because of a pre-existing condition.
-This means that more people will be approved for the coverage they need, likely even if they are already in a treatment program at the time they enroll.
+This means that more people will have the coverage they need.
+This also includes if they’re already in a treatment program at the time they enroll.

-It also means when verifying benefits for new plans effective after 2014, you will no longer be concerned with pre-existing waiting periods.
+It also means when verifying benefits for new plans effective after 2014, pre-existing waiting periods aren’t a concern.

 Morningside Recovery Tackles the Affordable Care Act and Substance Abuse

 Do you still have questions surrounding the Affordable Care Act and substance abuse?
 Are you in need of treatment?
 If so, reach out to learn about Morningside Recovery today at 855-631-2135.
 Let one of our Morningside Recovery staff members help you navigate the insurance and payment processes.